Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

         * Last click triggers a Win or Lose modal
         * Closing Win modal increases Points by 1
         * Closing Lose modal decreases Points by 1, unless it is 0
-        * After gaining 7 points in a game on easy & medium levels, closing Win modal triggers Level Up modal to be displayed, saying that the level has been complete and a plaer can switch to a harder level. *The developer evaluated automated switcing to a higher level on closing the Level Up modal, but decided to leave it for later implementation.*
+        * After gaining 7 points in a game on easy & medium levels, closing Win modal triggers Level Up modal to be displayed, saying that the level has been complete and a player can switch to a harder level. *The developer evaluated automated switching to a higher level on closing the Level Up modal, but decided to leave it for later implementation.*
         * After gaining 7 points on hard, triggers Final Win modal, saying the White Rabbit cannot run away, and a player won the game.